After a couple of years of marriage, some couples are still trying to determine who’s handling the bills, the dishes and the weekly garbage.

 Elated to become adoptive parents, Heather says that she works with JCFS to make sure that their son is able to maintain relationships with his siblings, who each live in different foster homes.
 In fact, their son visits with his siblings and their foster families often enough that she describes it as a “huge, extended family.”

 “If anybody would’ve asked us a year ago where we’d be today, it never would’ve been serving as a permanent home for somebody.
-But it’s wonderful and we’ve been able to meet other foster parents and really gain a nice support network with other foster parents and we are always reminded, even in little things, of how grateful we are to have JCFS and this incredible team around us helping to care for the kids."
+But it’s wonderful and we’ve been able to meet other foster parents and really gain a nice support network with other foster parents and we are always reminded, even in little things, of how grateful we are to have JCFS Chicago and this incredible team around us helping to care for the kids."

 In the past year, Heather and her family have traveled together, held a first-ever birthday party for their son and welcomed a “little sister” to their home – a second, medically complex child who is two years old and has a return-home goal.